OSU-NLP-Group/GroundCocoa/README.md

 We also provide a method to run the entire pipeline, once the individual scripts are properly configured:

 `python run_all.py`

+## How to Evaluate

+We provide a sample evaluation script which could run evaluation on GroundCocoa and output the accuracy.
+The method is currently set up to evaluate GPT-4 Turbo.
+To evaluate a different model, change the get_model_response() method in the file to query a model of your choice with the "final_prompt" input.
+You can also alter the "prompting_strategy" to prompt with partial or full CoT as described in our paper.

+`python run_eval.py`

 ## Citation